lhertzsaebboe/socialmediaproject/README.md

 <img width="888" alt="Skärmavbild 2023-12-06 kl  17 29 47" src="https://github.com/lhertzsaebboe/socialmediaproject/assets/152214822/f850e7d2-ae7f-47ec-a8b8-2b7021b800fb">

-We decided to add in the mental health
+We decided to add in the mental health data too.
+However, it is important to note that there is no certain causation but the age group with the most social media screen time also have the most issues with their mental health and sleep issues.

 Section 4 – Discussion & Summary